sabyrzhan/web-development-bootcamp/README.md

-# My "Udemy's Complete web development bootcamp" learning progress
+# My "Udemy's Complete web development bootcamp" learning progress [FINISHED]

 This is the repository which contains my progress while learning every chapter from Udemy's course.